DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/initial-teacher-training.md

 ---
-title: "Teacher training"
+title: "What to expect in teacher training"
-heading: "Teacher training"
+heading: "What to expect in teacher training"
 subcategory: Postgraduate teacher training
 description: |-
   Find out what initial teacher training (ITT) is like, from your classroom placements and theoretical learning, to how you'll be assessed.